Buy Curious

 Co-ops make up about 60 percent of available apartments for sale in NYC and are typically more affordable than condos.
 Unfortunately, they’re not ideal for investors.

-“Co-ops are not options for pure investors as they generally don’t allow subletting from day one and generally have limits on the maximum amount of time that the unit can be rented out when they do allow it,” Hoagland says.
+“Co-ops are not options for pure investors as they generally don’t allow subletting from day one and generally have limits on the maximum amount of time that the unit can be rented out when they do allow it,” Hoagland said.
 Usually, that maximum time is two years.

-Most co-ops “are not generally amenable to investors,” she says.
+Most co-ops “are not generally amenable to investors,” she said.
 “And even if you were to find one that was, they can always change the rules, so I don’t recommend them for buyers who want to rent them out.”
 In addition, there’s usually a lengthy approval process requiring financial disclosures, character references, and a personal interview with the co-op’s board.
 So even if they did allow you to rent the place out immediately after purchase, you might not want to deal with all of that—especially when you don’t even plan on living there.

 Usually, a listing will say whether an apartment is "investor-friendly."
 If not, ask the agent.